Turkic migration: Debate about the origins of the Huns

-The Huns were a nomadic people who lived in Central Asia, the Caucasus, and Eastern Europe, between the 4th and 6th century AD.
-According to European tradition, they were first reported living east of the Volga River, in an area that was part of Scythia at the time; the Huns' arrival is associated with the migration westward of an Indo-Iranian people, the Alans.
-The Huns have often been considered a Turkic people, and sometimes associated with the Xiongnu.
-While in Europe, the Huns incorporated others, such as Goths, Slavs, and Alans.
+The Huns have often been considered a people with Turkic origins and/or associated with the Xiongnu.
+However, the precise origins and identity of the Huns are still debated.
+In regard to their cultural genesis, the Cambridge Ancient History of China asserts that "from about the eighth century BC, throughout inner Asia horse-riding pastoral communities appeared, giving origin to warrior societies".
+These were part of a larger belt of "equestrian pastoral peoples" stretching from the Black Sea to Mongolia, and known collectively to the Greeks as Scythians.
+The Huns per se were first documented as a nomadic people, in Central Asia, the Caucasus, and Eastern Europe, between the 4th and 6th century AD.
+According to the first European sources to mention the Huns, they were then living east of the Volga River, in an area that was part of Scythia at the time; the Huns' arrival is associated with the migration westward of an Indo-Iranian people, the Alans.
+After entering Europe, the Huns incorporated members of other peoples, such as the Alans, Slavs and Goths.